3 Key Factors Affecting Productivity in the Workplace

 Employee productivity is nearly as important for a business as breathing for a human.

-That’s why it’s important for organizations to find out what key factors affects productivity in the workplace.
+That’s why it’s important for organizations to find out what key factors affect productivity in the workplace.
 HR professionals, managers, and even CEOs deal with these issues.

 We did our research to find out what affects productivity in the workplace according to various sources.
 And we also found some very interesting statistics about workplace productivity through anonymous polling via the TruePublic mobile app.